Skip to content

 Modular vs Custom Interior Design Choice

-Modular solutions are among the easiest ways to manage your interior cost.
-Factory-made kitchens, wardrobes, and storage units offer standardised quality at a more accessible price than fully customised carpentry.
+Modular solutions are among the easiest ways to manage your interior costs.
+Factory-made kitchens, wardrobes, and storage units give consistent quality at a more accessible price than fully customised carpentry.

-Custom designs deliver more flexibility but quickly increase labour and material costs.
-For most homeowners, well-planned modular systems strike a good balance between cost, function, and style.
+Though custom designs deliver more flexibility, they quickly increase labour and material costs.
+For most homeowners, properly planned modular systems strike a good balance between cost and design.

 2. Prioritise High-Use Areas